bordeltabernacle/ansible_networking_vagrant_setup/README.md

 files in the `group_vars` and `host_vars` directories and you should be good to go.

+## Debug Vagrantfile

+The stdout and stderr from all the provision script commands are piped into `/dev/null` for a quieter install.
+If you're having problems and you don't know why, delete the ` > /dev/null 2>&1` from the `Vagrantfile` and you'll get output from Vagrant in your terminal.

+## Timezone

+The timezone is set to `Europe/London` but can be changed within the `Vagrantfile`

 ## Getting Started

 I've written a blog post that may be helpful; [Using Vagrant to set up an Ansible Environment](http://bordeltabernacle.netlify.com/post/2016/08/using-vagrant-set-up-ansible-environment/)